LachlanMcKee/LachlanMcKee.github.io/gsonpath.md

 Aside from generating typical Gson Type Adapters at compile time, there are many other features available within the library which create extremely powerful Type Adapters which allow you to further reduce boilerplate code.

 ## Basic Json Path support

+Gson supports marshalling and unmarshalling JSON content into Java POJOs.
+Unfortunately the library requires a one-to-one relationship between a POJO and a JSON object.
+This means that the more complex a JSON document is, the more POJOs a developer must create.

+Gson Path adds basic [Json Path](http://goessner.net/articles/JsonPath/) support to solve this problem.
+Json Path is a query language similar to [XPath](https://en.wikipedia.org/wiki/XPath), which allows you to reference elements within a document through shorthand notation (e.g. `parent.child`).

+This shorthand notation is extremely useful to avoid creating numerous Java POJOs to access a particular subsection of a JSON document.
+Gson Path takes advantage of this Json Path 'dot notation' concept to give developers the ability to reference specific fields within a JSON tree from the standard Gson `SerializedName` annotation (this works for Type Adapter reading and writing).

 For example, given the following JSON: